nickmatsnev/ddd/posts/year-2017-into-2018/index.md

 ---
 title: Year 2017 into 2018
 date: 2017-12-31
-lastmod: 2019-07-05
+lastmod: 2019-07-10
 tags: [Life]
 featured_image: santa_claus.png
-summary: This is the first post summarizing what I felt I accomplished throughout the year and some of my goals for the year to come.
+summary: This is the first post where I summarize everything that happened to me during the year.
 scripts: [relative_date.js]
 ---

-This is the first post summarizing what I felt I accomplished throughout the year and some of my goals for the year to come.
-It’ll help me gradually follow the progress chain.
+This is the first post where I summarize everything that happened to me during the year.

 ## I visited 13 cities

-This year I happened to travel around Russia and Belarus, visiting both small and big cities.
-Large ones are:
+This year I travelled around Russia and Belarus a lot.
+There are large cities I visited:

 1. Saint Petersburg, Russia
 2. Pskov, Russia